 I’m a writer and parent of twin girls who’s navigating the ups and downs of midlife and perimenopause.
 I live in the Chicago burbs with my husband (Martin Cuevas, a social worker) and our daughters Lydia and Isabel.
 In addition to Jumble & Flow, I currently work full time for Unusual Ventures.
 I've previously worked or written for Etsy, Minted, HarperCollins, West Elm, NYLON, and Pitchfork.

 I’ve been to Venus and back

-I started my first business, Venus Zine, about women in music and DIY culture, as a college freshman at Michigan State University.
-Thanks to the big hearts and volunteer spirit of hundreds of talented creative people, I scaled Venus bootstrap-style, from a dorm-room fanzine into an internationally distributed magazine.
-After a decade of running the show, I sold my company to an independent publisher, weathering a heated exit.
-Emotionally traumatized, I moved from Chicago to New York to start over.
-Unfortunately, it was 2009, during the financial crisis and the decline of the print journalism industry.
-As a writer in a sea of thousands of underemployed journalists, times were rough.
-So I pivoted.
-I dove into the digital content world and eventually landed at Etsy, and, later, in the agency world.
+I started my first business, Venus Zine, about women in music and DIY culture, as a freshman at Michigan State University.
+Thanks to the big hearts of hundreds of talented creative people, I scaled Venus bootstrap-style, from a fanzine into an internationally distributed magazine.
+After a decade of running the show, I sold my company to an independent publisher, and moved from Chicago to New York to start a new chapter.

 Finding my Jumble & Flow

 I began developing what it means to live a Jumble & Flow life about three years after having twin girls, moving from Brooklyn to the Chicago area to be near family, while holding down a full-time job and putting my husband through college.
 During that time, our daughter Isabel was diagnosed with Pitt Hopkins, a rare genetic syndrome that causes inability to walk and talk among many other symptoms.